Fire Department History

 1998-Constructed the training tower that now exists at 123 Inah with monies donated by local Fire Departments and businesses for the use of our department and surrounding agencies.

 1999-Became the first Department to have all Full-time personnel as Paramedics.

-2000- Station 241 took delivery of its first ladder truck, a 75’ E-One Quint replacing Snorkel-241.
-This truck is still in service and is capable of being used in replacement of an OOS engine due to its attack lines and on board water supply.
+2000- Station 241 took delivery of its first ladder truck, a 75' E-One Quint replacing Snorkel-241.
+This truck is still in service and is capable of being used in replacement of an OOS engine due to its attack lines and onboard water supply.

 2004- On September 12th, Prairie Township experienced a tremendous loss of life at a fire in the Lincoln Park West Apartments.
 Unfortunately 10 victims perished at that fire which was deemed to be set fire by an arsonist.
 The fire was investigated by the Prairie Township Fire Department investigators as well as the State Fire Marshal, ATF, and the FBI.
 There were no arrests made in regards to this case.

 2005- Station 243 placed E243 in service.
-E243 was equipped for a compressed air foam system (CAFS) and was the first of its kind in Prairie.
+E243 was equipped for a compressed air foam system (A) and was the first of its kind in Prairie.
 Today both front line engines are equipped with CAFS systems and on board foam tanks.

 2007- A fourth person was added to station 243.
 This allows E243 to respond with a crew of four firefighters and allows a station car to be staffed for the purpose of a first responder when M243 is tied up on other emergencies.

 2011- The position of Fire Marshal was created to handle fire prevention and investigations.
 This brings our current full-time staff level to 28 members.

 Erected a memorial at Sta.241 for the 10th Anniversary of 9-11